Collection Development and Maintenance Policy

 PURPOSE

-This Materials Selection Policy serves to articulate the principles and criteria that guide the Canton Public Library staff in selection and withdrawal of library materials and to inform the public about those standards.
+This Collection Development and Maintenance Policy serves to articulate the principles and criteria that guide the Canton Public Library staff in selection and withdrawal of library materials and to inform the public about those standards.

 GOAL OF MATERIALS SELECTION

-The Canton Public Library’s collection is developed to meet the needs and interests of citizens of all ages who live in or pay taxes in the town of Canton, Connecticut.
+In keeping with this mission statement, the library collection is developed to meet the needs, interests, and enlightenment of people of all ages who live in or pay taxes in the town of Canton, Connecticut.

 As described in the Cooperation With Other Libraries policy, the Canton Public Library is able to obtain materials from other libraries through the Library Connection consortium and the State of Connecticut borrowIT and interlibrary loan programs.
 This extends the scope of the library collection through these shared resources; however, the Canton Public Library and its staff have no say in the collection development policies of other libraries.